In the series, we move on to talking about wet wipe substrate and looking at the fibre types found in wet wipes.

 Cost another factor to take into consideration.
-Fibers like cotton, viscose, and Tencel can be expensive and therefore depending on the product and the application the fiber blend is adjusted accordingly.
+Fibres like cotton, viscose, and Tencel can be expensive and therefore depending on the product and the application the fibre blend is adjusted accordingly.

-Innovative products and solutions can be created; problems can be solved, and needs met by incorporating appropriate properties.
-These properties are often combined to create fabrics suited for specific jobs, while achieving a good balance between product use-life and cost.
-(From Below table you can see properties of different fibers)
+Innovative products and solutions can be created; problems can be solved and needs to be met by incorporating appropriate properties.
+These properties are often combined to create fabrics suited for specific jobs while achieving a good balance between product use-life and cost.
+(From Below table you can see properties of different fibres)